tjakka5/Dabuton/README.md

 button.setOnBlur(id, func, args)	--Set the onBlur command

-button.setOnVisibility(id, bool)	--Makes the button visible or invisible
+button.setVisibility(id, bool)	--Makes the button visible or invisible

 button.setActivity(id, bool, reset)	--Makes the button active or inactive.
 If reset is true it will also call the button onRelease and onBlur to reset it.
 ```